 Summary of National Statement content

-Past versions and updates are arranged in the National Statements Updates Table with the most recent at the top.
-Links to other relevant documents and details of amendments are also included in the table.
+Previous updates are arranged in the National Statements Amendments Table (available below) with the most recent at the top.
+Links to other relevant supporting documents and details of amendments are also included in the table.

 Keeping Up to Date